frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/morphine-high.md

 **Causes**: Administering a [morphine autoinjector](/docs/wiki/medical-devices.md#morphine-autoinjector).

 **Effects**: Euphoria, pain relief, reduced consciousness, and [vasodilation](/docs/wiki/injuries/vasodilation.md#vasodilation).
 In high doses or when mixed with other depressants like alcohol, it can lead to respiratory depression, [cardiac arrest](/docs/wiki/injuries/cardiac-arrest.md#cardiac-arrest), and death.
+Another adverse effect of morphine is the impediment of resuscitation efforts in case of [cardiac arrest](/docs/wiki/injuries/cardiac-arrest.md#cardiac-arrest) due to its [vasodilating properties](/docs/wiki/injuries/vasodilation.md#vasodilation).
+Therefore, it is recommended to avoid administering morphine to trauma patients.

 **Treatment**: Currently, no specific antidote for morphine overdose has been implemented in the game.
 Treatment for overdose involves supportive care and treating symptoms as they arise.